 Notes: 1.
 Columns may not add to 100 percent due to rounding.
+2. Parentheses indicate a negative difference or percent.

 Under the Accrual Only system, per unit month allocations among extra-large PHAs would be the highest for the Northeast; the PUM allocation for extra-large PHAs in the Northeast is nearly \$20 higher than that for all extra-large PHAs, a difference of almost 10 percent.
 For large, medium, and small PHAs, however, the PUM allocation remains highest for the West.
 For example, the PUM allocations for the Western medium and small PHAs are over 16 percent higher than the overall PUM allocations for their respective size categories.
 Finally, the South has the highest PUM allocation among the very small PHAs.